 General Description: These three areas comprise approximately 4,700 acres.
 Area 4A (Stafford) is located north of the Tualatin River, south of Lake Oswego, and west of West Linn.
 Area 4B (Rosemont) is a 162 acre area located adjacent to West Linn's recently urbanized Tanner Basin neighborhood.
 Area 4C (Borland) is located south of the Tualatin River, on both sides of I-205.
-Area 4C is adjacent to the cities of Tualatin and Lake Oswego on the west and

-West Linn on the east.
+Area 4C is adjacent to the cities of Tualatin and Lake Oswego on the west and West Linn on the east.
+As a whole, this area is bounded by existing cities and urban development on three sides.
 The southern boundary generally is framed by the steeper terrain of Pete's Mountain.
 East of Stafford Road, the adjacent area is not designated as either an Urban or Rural Reserve.
 West of Stafford Road, the adjacent area is designated as an Urban Reserve (Area 4D, Norwood).

-This area is generally developed with rural residences.
+Much of this area is developed with rural residences on large parcels.
 The Borland area also includes several churches and schools.
-There are very few parcels greater than 20 acres.
 The terrain of this area is varied.
 Most of area 4B is gently rolling, while the rest of the area east of Wilson Creek has steeper terrain.
 The area south of Lake Oswego, along Stafford Rd and Johnson Rd., generally has more moderate slopes.
 The Borland area, south of the Tualatin River, also is characterized by moderate slopes.